spacegrizzly/solarsystem/README.md

    * Rename `.env.sample` file to `.env`
    * Within the new file, replace the dummy path with your local path to export the graphics

-3. Make sure the PYTHONPATH variable is set to your working directory
+3. Make sure the PYTHONPATH environment variable is set to your working directory, which should be the 'solarsystem' folder:
     Windows:

-       set "PYTHONPATH=C:\path\to\folder\solarsystem"
+        set "PYTHONPATH=C:\yourpathtofolder\solarsystem"

+   Linux:

+        export PYTHONPATH=${PYTHONPATH}:${HOME}/yourpathtofolder/solarsystem

 4. Execute the main file